The mission of the Continuing Education Committee:

 Call for Volunteers: AIHA Continuing Education Committee

 Once a year, AIHA invites members to apply for a position on the Continuing Education Committee (CEC).
 The CEC is the volunteer group that provides one of the levels of technical peer review of AIHA’s education offerings, including professional development courses (PDCs), webinars and road courses.
 [The second level of peer review is provided by AIHA’s technical committees and working groups.]
 In addition to providing review of the PDCs offered at AIHce, you would also be asked to audit new online offerings.
 This means an opportunity for CM points at no cost to you!
 We ask that you commit to participate in the CEC for 4-years.
-Selection will be completed in Spring 2014 and your term will begin with AIHce 2014 in San Antonio, Texas.
+Selection will be completed in Spring 2015 and your term will begin with AIHce 2015 in Salt Lake City, UT.

 Prospective volunteers are asked to provide a current resume or CV and fill out an application listing their experience, knowledge, and primary areas of interest.
-You may forward your resume/CV and completed application, in electronic format, to Erin Breece.
+You may forward your resume/CV and completed application, in electronic format, to Erin Breece, Program Manager, Global Education.
 If you have any questions, please feel free to contact Erin directly at email@example.com or 703.846.0749.

 Generic Description of Continuing Education Committee Meetings